 Whether it's interior or exterior, a courtyard is a key element to hacienda architecture.
 Traditional hacienda homes have the courtyard in the center of the home—so owners can cook indoors or outdoors, while releasing some of the heat produced by cooking.
 But today's courtyards are typically on the side or in the rear of the home.

 Although hacienda-style homes usually have very simple exteriors with little to no decoration, archways add a stylish architectural element.
 They're commonly used in haciendas' outdoor hallways or courtyards.

 Where to Find Hacienda-Style Homes

-Because adobe walls and clay roof tiles are best suited for warm, sunny environments, you'll often find hacienda-style homes across the American southwest—especially in Arizona and New Mexico—as well as California and Florida.
-Because adobe fares best in warmer, drier climates—and can be damaged in cold, damp weather—it was often used in these locations.
+Because adobe walls and clay roof tiles are best suited for warm, sunny environments, you'll often find hacienda-style homes across the American southwest—especially in Arizona and New Mexico—as well as in California and Florida.
+Because adobe fares best in warmer, drier climates, and can be damaged in cold, damp weather, it was often used in these locations.